jupyterhub/jupyterhub/docs/source/troubleshooting.md

 Docker images can be found at the [JupyterHub organization on DockerHub](https://hub.docker.com/u/jupyterhub/).
-The Docker image [jupyterhub/singleuser](https://hub.docker.com/r/jupyterhub/singleuser/) provides an example single user notebook server for use with DockerSpawner.
+The Docker image [jupyterhub/singleuser](https://hub.docker.com/r/jupyterhub/singleuser/) provides an example single-user notebook server for use with DockerSpawner.

-Additional single user notebook server images can be found at the [Jupyter organization on DockerHub](https://hub.docker.com/r/jupyter/) and information about each image at the [jupyter/docker-stacks repo](https://github.com/jupyter/docker-stacks).
+Additional single-user notebook server images can be found at the [Jupyter organization on DockerHub](https://hub.docker.com/r/jupyter/) and information about each image at the [jupyter/docker-stacks repo](https://github.com/jupyter/docker-stacks).